abhayabikramshahi/wemet/README.md

 We believe honesty is strength, belief is identity, and truth deserves a voice.

 📱 Features

 📝 Raw Journal – Write what you feel, unfiltered.

 🔒 Private or Public Mode – Share with the world or keep it just for you.

 📖 Raw Reads – Explore real words from real people across the globe.

-🧭 No Likes.
+🗭 No Likes.
 No Trends.
 Just Truth.

 🚧 Status

 This is an early-stage concept — the rawest version of Raw.

-Development is in progress.
-If you believe in the vision, feel free to contribute, fork, or just share your thoughts.
+Development is in progress.If you believe in the vision, feel free to contribute, fork, or just share your thoughts.

 🚀 Getting Started
-bash
-Copy
-Edit

 git clone https://github.com/your-username/raw-app.git
 cd raw-app
 npm install
 npm run dev

 📄 License

 This project is licensed under the MIT License.

-vbnet
-Copy
-Edit
 MIT License

 Copyright (c) 2025 Abhaya Bikram Shahi